elvisdukaj/nintendo_conan_recipes/README.md

 - `general-tools`: convert binary files to GCC assembly modules
 - `libogc`: C Library for Wii and Gamecube homebrew
 - `opengx`: OpenGL-like wrapper for Nintendo Wii/GameCube
+- `libdvm`: disk and volume management library for devkitPro platforms

 New libraries are planned to be added in future.
 In particular `libsdl` and `glfw`.